 Fueling the endocannabinoid system is likely be of great benefit to those most in need of pharmaceutical meditation.
 Yet, while most pharmaceuticals are fine to take alongside cannabinoids, there are some potential issues that are very important to be aware of.

-If one is on a medication that is digested by the CPY3A4 family of liver enzymes, taking CBD orally may not be a good option for you.
-CBD temporarily inhibits Cytochrome P450, which metabolizes up to 65% of the pharmaceutical meditations people consume.
+If taking a medication that is digested by the CPY3A4 family of liver enzymes, consuming CBD orally may not be a good option.
+CBD temporarily inhibits Cytochrome P450, which metabolizes up to 65% of the pharmaceutical medications people consume.
 Therefore, when this digestive process takes place, the body will most likely break down the CBD rather than the

 pharmaceutical, which can cause the pharmaceuticals to build up in the body, and an overabundance of pharmaceuticals in the body can lead to exaggerated, unwanted, and potentially harmful effects.

 How can I tell if this is my medication?

 Of course, it is best to talk to your doctor.
 CBD is a deeply therapeutic, truly changing body at a cellular level, and should be discussed with a medical professional as any medication would be.
 Studies are underway to determine which medication CBD should and should not be mixed with—but we have a fairly standard rule—if you can’t take grapefruit while on the medication?